 This popular festival has been taking place since 1997 and continues to wow both locals and tourists.
 For 2015 the theme will incorporate various elements and themed lantern areas.
 Main areas of the Taipei Lantern Festival include Taipei Expo Park’s Yuanshan Park and Fine Arts Parks Area (excluding the Taipei Children’s Recreation Center and Taipei Fine Arts Museum).
 The festival extends beyond the main areas to Zhongshan Road (Section 1 to 3) where the “Blissful Sea of Lights” adorns the road.
 Look for seasonal displays, lights, colors and elements to brighten up Zhongshan Road for Chinese New Year.

 Yanshuei Beehive Rockets Festival

 Also called Yanshui, the Yanshuei Beehive Rockets Festival is considered one of the largest folk celebrations in the world.
 Hundreds of thousands of firecrackers are set off at the same time, much like the equivalent of bees coming out of their hives.
 It is believed the event originated after a massive cholera outbreak in the late 1800’s, hitting the town on Yanshui notably hard.
 After years of a dwindling population, residents decided to call on Guan Di, the God of War, to help them fight the disease, attracting his attention by setting off fireworks.
 The tradition continued and has turned into one of the most popular celebrations in Taiwan.

 It’s held at the God of War Temple in Yanshui, Tainan City and starts one day prior to the lantern festival.
-For 2014, the festival starts on February 13 and continues on into the morning of the 14th.
+For 2015, the festival takes place on March 5.

 Planning a Trip?
 Browse Viator’s Taiwan tours, Taiwan attractions, or book a private tour guide in Taiwan for a customized tour!